-- Double boiler (I own and love this one)3
+- Double boiler (I own and love this one)

 - Fill the bottom pot of your double boiler with 1-2 inches of water.
 Place on high heat.
 Once the water begins to boil, reduce heat to low to keep the water at a simmer.

 - Place egg yolks, granulated sugar, lemon zest, lemon juice, and salt into the top pot of your double boiler.
-Whisk until completely blended-- and continue to whisk as the curd cooks.
+Whisk until completely blended, then continue to whisk as the curd cooks.
 Constant whisking prevents the egg yolks from curdling.
-Whisk and cook until the mixture becomes thick, resembling the texture of hollandaise sauce-- about 10 minutes.
-If your curd isn't thickening fast enough, gently turn up the heat.
-But remember to constantly whisk.
+Whisk and cook until the mixture becomes thick, resembling the texture of hollandaise sauce, about 10 minutes.
+If your curd isn't thickening fast enough, gently turn up the heat and constantly whisk.